As an Amazon Associate, I earn from qualifying purchases.

 - Bring a large pot of water to a rolling boil.

-- Add asparagus to boiling water and cook for 1-2 minutes for thin stalks, 2 minutes for medium, and 3 minutes for thicker stalks.
+- Add asparagus to boiling water and cook for:*1-2 minutes for thin stalks*2 minutes for medium stalks*3 minutes for thicker stalks

-- Once the time is up, use tongs to remove the asparagus and immediately add to the ice water for two minutes.
+- Once the time is up, use tongs to remove the asparagus from the boiling water, and immediately add to the ice water for 5 minutes.

-- Add the asparagus to the baking sheet without crowding the tray and place the tray in the freezer.
+- Place the chilled and dry asparagus on the baking sheet without crowding the tray and place the tray in the freezer.

-- Freeze for two hours (thicker stalks may need an additional hour).
+- Freeze for 2-3 hours (thicker stalks may need an additional hour).

 - Break apart any stalks that have stuck together and transfer to freezer-proof storage.